Durable, Colorful Foliage

 Shown: ‘Atlantis’ has yellow margins that get brighter with more sunlight.

-Distinguished Varieties
+Distinguished Hosta Varieties

 Shown: Planting with a hosta’s mature spread in mind makes for a bed that looks full but not overcrowded.
 Here, the chartreuse leaves of ‘Moon Lily’ (right) and ‘Peedee Gold Flash’ are picked up in the margins of ‘Sundance’ (far left).

-Showstopping Plants
+Showstopping Hosta Plants

 Shown: By repeating colors, you draw the eye through a garden.
-Here, the yellow and green of large-leaved ‘Summer Serenade’ (left) are echoed in smaller ‘T-Dawg’ opposite it.
+Here, the yellow and green of large-leaved ‘Summer Serenade’ (left) are echoed in the smaller ‘T-Dawg’ opposite it.

 Little Care, Lots of Payoff